johnwithlenon/johnwithlenon.github.io/pmxe.md

 # About PmxEditor English version
 {: .fs-9 }

 PmxEditor English version is an un-official translated version of the original PmxEditor version.
 The original version is in Japanese language, and it's really hard to use worldwide.
-That's why I translated it into English.
+That's why I translated it.

 That mean I'm NOT the author of PmxEditor.
 The original author is KyokuhokuP (極北P).
 I only translate it from Japanese to English.<br />
 (But actually I didn't translate much, because Inochi-PM did almost the job)